tymyrddin/blue-devsecops/source/docs/gcp/gke.md

 ### Best practices

 * Enable logging for any newly created GKE cluster and integrate the item with the Google Cloud Logging service, to log all audit activities related to your GKE cluster.
-* When using a container-optimized operating system image, make sure you send its Linux audit logs to the Google Cloud Logging service.
+* When using a container-optimised operating system image, make sure you send its Linux audit logs to the Google Cloud Logging service.
 * Limit the access to the Google Cloud Logging service logs to the minimum number of employees to avoid possible deletion or changes to the audit logs.

 ## Enabling compliance